-The spark-starter-kit is available on GitHub and should be very helpful not only to Spree developers, but to anyone who is seeking a reliable platform for a scalable online store.
+The starter kit is available on GitHub and should be very helpful not only to Spree developers but to anyone who is seeking a reliable platform for a scalable online store.
 Quick and easy setup makes the repository a remarkable ready-to-develop foundation, which is packed with all of the newest technologies shortening time-to-value for your client or yourself.

 Goodies inside the repo:

 - Ruby on Rails 4.2 – the MVC framework of our choice

 - Spree Commerce 3.0 – a fully-featured open source e-commerce solution

 - Webpack – module bundler for asset bundling (JS/CSS/Sass/images) with Hot Reload